adeich/adeich.github.io/_posts/2019-08-10-estimating-pi-with-random-numbers.md

 sidebar: toc
 layout: post
 permalink: "/estimating-pi-with-random-numbers"
-thumb: "/images/pi_circle_square.png"
+thumb: "/images/pi_circle_square_thumb.png"
 excerpt: "For amusement, I propose a rain collection device from which π can be estimated by the quantities of water it collects, and I simulate the falling rain with datasets of random numbers.
-The ulterior purpose of this article is to demonstrate common frequentist and bayesian analysis methods for confidence interval estimates on the generated dataset."
+I then use some common frequentist and bayesian analysis methods for estimating confidence intervals on the generated dataset."
 ---

 ### Let's be clear: this is not an elegant or quick way to compute $$\pi$$

-For example, to efficiently calculate $$\pi$$'s numerical value with limitless precision, there's a neat application from calculus: The [Taylor expansion](https://en.wikipedia.org/wiki/Taylor_series) of arctan is
+For example, as a suprisingly simple formula for calculating $$\pi$$'s numerical value with limitless precision, there's a neat application from calculus: The [Taylor expansion](https://en.wikipedia.org/wiki/Taylor_series) of arctan is

 $$\mathrm{arctan}(x) = x - \frac{x^3}{3} + \frac{x^5}{5} - \frac{x^7}{7} + \cdot\cdot\cdot$$

-There's a nice proof of this surprisingly simple series on [math.stackexchange](https://math.stackexchange.com/questions/29649/why-is-arctanx-x-x3-3x5-5-x7-7-dots).
+There is a nice proof of this series on [math.stackexchange](https://math.stackexchange.com/questions/29649/why-is-arctanx-x-x3-3x5-5-x7-7-dots).

 So, since $$\mathrm{arctan}(1)= \pi/4$$, then $$\pi=4 \times \mathrm{arctan}(1)$$, or